In-hospital Volunteer FAQ's

 My schedule seems to change regularly.
 Can I change my shift schedule?

 Volunteers are assigned to shifts the same day and time of day each week.
-Changes can be made periodically (i.e. you had a job change or a change in your school schedule) However, frequent and/or weekly changes are not available.
+Changes can be made periodically (i.e. you had a job change or a change in your school schedule) However, frequent and/or weekly changes are not possible.

 How soon can I start?